mathspp/mathspp/pages/02.blog/floodfill-algorithm-in-python/item.md

 Starting from the bottom left corner of the maze, there are some corridors you can't get to...
 But how many such regions are there?

-With a bit of effort, you may conclude that there are 4 independent regions.
+With a bit of effort, you may conclude that there are 5 independent regions.
+Regions that are disconnected from each other.
 But how can you use the floodfill algorithm to figure that out?
 What if instead of a small maze, you had a huge grid and you didn't want to count the regions by hand?

-In order to achieve this,
+In order to achieve this, you can apply the floodfill algorithm successively:

+ 1. start by looking for a cell that hasn't been covered yet;
+ 2. apply the floodfill algorithm from the cell found in 1 until it finishes;
+ 3. mark all cells that were filled as “covered”; and
+ 4. go back to 1 until you cover all cells.

+You can see this in action in the demo below:

 <p id="ff3-grid-legend">
   <span style="color: var(--accent);">█</span> processed;&nbsp;